page contents

 I understand that your student will do their best when we are all communicating efficiently and effectively.
 You will have access to message me directly through the Classroom Dojo or email me at [email protected].
 I will respond to all messages in a timely manner.

-I hope you are looking forward to the first day of school as much as I am!
+I hope you are looking forward to this year as much as I am!
 If given the proper support, there is nothing these kids won’t be able to accomplish.
 I look forward to working together toward our common goal of seeing these students succeed!